Gertrud (film): Critical response

 From the outset, the film divided both critics and audiences.
 Immediately following the Paris premiere at a Dreyer retrospective where it was booed, the film was frequently referred to as a "disaster" in the press; after the Danish premiere the reception became more nuanced but still divided, and the film caused a big debate in Danish media.

 A critic wrote in Variety in 1965: "Theme, with echoes of Ibsen, in its social haranguing for female independence, and Strindberg, in its difficulty in male and female understanding, lends itself admirably to Dreyer's dry but penetrating style.
 Nina Pens Rode has the right luminous quality for the romantic, uncompromising Gertrud, while the men are acceptable if sometimes overindulgent in their roles."
 In Esquire Magazine, Dwight Macdonald wrote that "Gertrud is a further reach, beyond mannerism into cinematic poverty and straightforward tedium.
 He just sets up his camera and photographs people talking to each other."
 An article in Cinéma65 wrote that "Dreyer has gone from serenity to senility...Not a film, but a two-hour study of sofas and pianos."
 In defense of Gertrud, Dreyer stated that "What I seek in my films...is a penetration to my actors' profound thoughts by means of their most subtle expressions...This is what interests me above all, not the technique of cinema.
 Gertrud is a film that I made with my heart."

 Jean-Luc Godard rated the film number one in his list of the best films of 1964.
 As well, Cahiers du cinéma voted it the second-best of 1964, beaten only by Godard's own film, Band of Outsiders.
 Andrew Sarris rated it the second-best of 1966, only beaten by Blowup.
 Tom Milne called it "the kind of majestic, necromantic masterpiece that few artists achieve even once in a lifetime."
 Penelope Houston called it "an enigmatically modern film with the deceptive air of a staidly old fashioned one...
 This is a kind of distillation, at once contemplative and compulsive."
 Jean Sémolué said that "Of all Dreyer's works, it is the most inward and thus the culmination, if not the crown, of his aesthetic."
 The Village Voice ranked the film at number 112 in its Top 250 "Best Films of the Century" list in 1999, based on a poll of critics.
 The film was voted at No. 54 on the list of "100 Greatest Films" by the prominent French magazine Cahiers du cinéma in 2008.

 In the 2012 edition of Sight & Sounds poll of film critics, conducted every ten years to gauge critical opinion about the greatest films of all-time, Gertrud tied for 43rd place in critic's poll and 59th in director's poll.
+In the 2022 edition of the same poll, Gertrud wasn't featured in the director's poll but was tied for 136th place with films like The Wild Bunch, Children of Paradise, The Seventh Seal, Trouble in Paradise, and Sambizanga.